RobertNeher/Repository-Artefact_based/README.md

 ## Rollback
 Start by: `python src/rollback.py`</BR>
-Parameters: `<Work Item ID> <From Revision>`<BR/>
+Parameters: `<Work Item ID> <To Revision>`<BR/>
-Resets work item's content back to historic state defined by "From Revision".
+Resets work item's content back to historic state defined by "To Revision".
 This action must create an entry in work item history store.

 # Supporting modules